vpbgkt/NexPrepAI/frontend/AUTHENTICATION_GUIDE.md

-# NexPrep Authentication Documentation
+# NexPrepAI Authentication Documentation

-This document provides comprehensive information about the authentication system in the NexPrep application.
+This document provides comprehensive information about the authentication system in the NexPrepAI application.

 ## Available Authentication Methods

-The NexPrep application currently supports the following authentication methods:
+The NexPrepAI application currently supports the following authentication methods:

 1. **Email/Password Authentication**
    - Traditional authentication using an email address and password